Bombardier-C-Kram/temp-c-raylib/README.md

 # Temp-c-raylib for Dyalog ⎕NA
 Temp-c-raylib is for temporary raylib changes to be able to use ⎕NA with less issues in Dyalog APL.
+Currently only targets raylib 5.0.

 # Compile
 First time you want to compile you need run `./init.sh` to set cmake up.